 For the hotel’s excellent location Baracoa might be a place where staying at a government-owned resort shouldn’t be ruled out.

 At least at sunset, there’s no better place to be than on the terrace of the Hotel El Castillo way up high over Baracoa.

 Albeit, the food is not good because – sorry to repeat myself – it’s a government-owned restaurant.
-But get a mojito and just enjoy the view – as always for incredible 3 CUC – the official price…and upside of government-owned.
+But get a mojito and just enjoy the view – as always for an incredible 3 CUC – the official price…and the upside of government-owned.

 Cash and Cards and Connection

 There is an Etecsa Office in Baracoa as well as another sales point where you can obtain scratch cards.
 On this page you’ll find ETECSA’s complete list of hotspots.
 To narrow it down, you need to choose Guantanamo from the dropdown menu Provincia and Baracoa from the menu Municipio.
 Then, you’ll see all the places where you can access the internet.